-26. The corridor spans Kathmandu-Kakarvitta/Panitanki-Rangpur-Bogra-Dhaka- Chattogram, with spurs Rangpur-Burimari/Chengrabandha-Phuentsholing, Bogra-Mongla, and Dhaka-Payra Port15.
-This corridor provides landlocked Bhutan and Nepal access to Bangladesh market for intra-subregional trade, and further potential links to Bangladeshi ports as another gateway for trade with outside SASEC region.
-Currently volumes are relatively low and seasonal (mostly trade in fruits/ vegetables) in the Kakarvitta- Banglabandha (main trunk of SC4) and Phuentsholing- Burimari (spur 4a) sections, but southwards (i.e., between Rangpur and Dhaka), the overall traffic and trade volumes increase rapidly.
+26. The corridor spans Kathmandu-Kakarvitta/Panitanki-Rangpur-Bogra-Dhaka- Chattogram, with spurs Rangpur-Burimari/Chengrabandha-Phuentsholing, Bogra-Mongla, and Dhaka-Payra Port.16 This corridor provides landlocked Bhutan and Nepal access to the Bangladesh market for intra-subregional trade, and further potential links to Bangladeshi ports as another gateway for trade outside the SASEC region.
+Currently, volumes are relatively low and seasonal (mostly trade in fruits/ vegetables) in the Kakarvitta-Banglabandha (main trunk of SC4) and Phuentsholing-Burimari (spur 4a) sections, but southwards (i.e., between Rangpur and Dhaka), the overall traffic and trade volumes increase rapidly.